arun406/aktimetrix/README.md

 _*Currently AbstractMeter calculate step level measurements_.

 ##### 3. Create Event Handler

+Processor Application publishes the Process Instance Events and Step Instance Events.
+Meter Application can subscribe these events and generate the measurement from the step instance events and process instance events.

-A Step Event handler in Meter Application will be created by extending the AbstractEventHandler class from aktimetrix core and override the entityId(Event<?,?> event) and eventType(Event<?,?> event) method.
+A Step Event handler in Meter Application will be created by extending the _AbstractStepEventHandler_ class from _aktimetrix core_ and override the entityId(Event<?,?> event) and eventType(Event<?,?> event) method.

 Step Event handler will calculate the measurements applicable for the step (based on step definition)